chef/effortless/effortless-chef-io/effortless-audit.md

 1. Add some information about your profile to the plan file

-   Add this profile information to the `plan.sh` file for Linux:
+   Add this profile information to the Linux `plan.sh` file:

    ```bash
    pkg_name=<my_profile>